Machine and Soul

-Machine + Soul is the eleventh solo studio album by English musician Gary Numan, released in 1992.
+Machine + Soul is the eleventh solo studio album by the English musician Gary Numan, released in 1992.
 It was a low point, released primarily to help pay off debt, and was the last of his efforts to make his music more radio-friendly.
 His subsequent work went in the much darker and more industrial direction that would revive his career.

 Numan's two previous studio albums, 1988's Metal Rhythm and 1991's Outland, had been released through IRS Records.
 However, Numan's relationship with that label had become strained, leading to his quitting IRS and reactivating his own label, Numa Records, on which he had released his work from 1984 until 1986.
-He continued to release albums on that label, before closing it down permanently after Sacrifice.
+He continued to release albums on that label, before closing it down permanently after Sacrifice (1994).